openmhealth/shimmer/README.md

 1. When the script blocks with the message `Started Application`, the components are running.
   * Press Ctrl-C to stop them.
   * The script creates a WAR file which you can alternatively drop into an application server.
 [This issue](https://github.com/openmhealth/shimmer/issues/31) has details.
-1. Visit `http://localhost:8083` in a browser.
+1. Visit `http://<shimmer-host>:8083` in a browser to open the console.

 If you want to build and run the code in Docker, in a terminal

 1. Clone this Git repository.
-1. Run `docker-machine ls` to find the name of your active Docker host.
-1. Run `eval "$(docker-machine env host)"` to prepare environment variables, *replacing `host` with the name of your Docker host*.
 1. Run the `./run-dockerized.sh` script and follow the instructions.
-  * The containers should now be running on your Docker host and expose port 8083.
+  * The containers should now be running on your Docker host and expose ports 8083 and 8084.
   * It can take up to a minute for the containers to start up.
-1. Visit `http://<your-docker-host>:8083` in a browser.
+1. Visit `http://<shimmer-host>:8083` in a browser to open the console.

 > If you can't run the Bash scripts on your system, open them and take a look at the commands they run.
 The important commands are marked with a "#CMD" comment.